 For many, the first step towards committing to starting a family is when the decision is made to come off birth control.

 After being on hormonal birth control for years it can take your body some time to adjust to your cycles reverting back to “all natural.”
-Thankfully there are things you can do to support your body as it gets back into its own natural rhythm.
+Thankfully there are things you can do to get the birth control out of your system and support your body as it gets back into its own natural rhythm.

-Check out these five things you can do after stopping birth control:
+Check out these five fertility tips you can do after stopping birth control:

 Try a Birth Control Cleanse